-A film with animated sequences about child survivors of wars and violent conflicts in Afghanistan, New York, Colombia and Sierra Leone.
+A documentary film with animated sequences about child survivors of wars and violent conflicts in Afghanistan, New York, Colombia and Sierra Leone.
 They take us into their lives and share their memories, nightmares and dreams.

 A Colombian boy takes us down the road where his hand disappeared.
 In New York, two girls tell us about their father, who worked on 'too high' a floor of the World Trade Centre.
 We meet a girl in Afghanistan who struggles to remember her father since even his pictures were burned.
 In Sierra Leone, a family on their way to a well for water is attacked, leaving behind a daughter with no idea what the rebels were even fighting for.
 A boy in the Colombian jungle dreams of becoming a doctor.
 A girl in the besieged city of Kabul is determined to become President of her country and outlaw all weapons.

 The children reveal their stories and dreams by their response to the animated tale of a little elephant who tries to find the courage to cope with the death of his father.
 While they identify with the plight of the little elephant we discover that they are the real heroes, far beyond the politics and rhetoric of statesmen, terrorists or soldiers.

 By interplaying the children’s life stories with the animated tale of the little elephant, FINDING COURAGE grows into a sensitive portrayal of the consequences of war and violence.

 FINDING COURAGE is the educational version of the feature length documentary ECHOES OF WAR and is shown to this day in various psychosocial projects all over the world, promoting the psychosocial well-being of children and their families.

 Joop Van Wijk